 The accompanying unaudited condensed consolidated financial statements of WNS (Holdings) Limited (the "Company" or "WNS") have been prepared in accordance with United States generally accepted accounting principles ("US GAAP") for interim financial reporting and with the instructions of Rule 10-01 of Regulation S-X. Accordingly, they do not include all information and footnotes required by US GAAP for complete financial statements.
 In the opinion of management, all adjustments (including normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three-month period ended June 30, 2009 are not necessarily indicative of the results that may be expected for the year ending March 31, 2010.
+Operating results for the three-month and six month period ended September 30, 2009 are not necessarily indicative of the results that may be expected for the year ending March 31, 2010.